AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 You need the following:

 -  SSH commands for accessing the environments.
-You can get this information, through the [Cloud Console](../project/overview.md) or your [!DNL Cloud Onboarding UI].
+You can get this information, through the [[!DNL Cloud Console]](../project/overview.md) or your [!DNL Cloud Onboarding UI].
 -  The `xdebug_key` value set when configuring the Staging and Pro environments.

    The `xdebug_key` can be found by using SSH to log in to the primary node and executing: